 - Sharing of narratives in pairs – individuals may be involved in a number of pairings

-- Coming together as a group virtually, and in person, to reflect on themes and patterns that emerge with regard to coach development at later career stage – coach maturity
+- Coming together as a group virtually, and in person, to reflect on themes and patterns that emerge with regard to coach becoming and coach maturity

 This methodology has been naturalistically driven, and emergent to date.
 At its heart lies an action research / narrative inquiry / writing-as-inquiry / action learning approach.
 In spirit it shares common cause of with the ‘on the becoming of a coach’ project in being philosophically based in Phenomenology and Hermeneutics as it concerns an inquiry into lived experience, and the process of sense making from the same inquiry.